edxu96/RexNet/docs/PhD/README.md

 * Adaptive to external factors temporally and spatially.
 For example, time-varying peak loads resulted from penetration of renewable generations exclude applications of traditional load shifting or shedding. [connell2014benefits](#reference)
 * The market should be as transparent as possible, while private information is tightly protected.
 So centralized command-and-control nor retailing is efficient in such settings because of the conflict between better market clearings and information protection. [kirschen2018fundamentals](#reference) It is prosumers who anticipate their future states, formulate trading strategies and act accordingly.
 * Low-cost.
 Coordinated demand response is essential to ensure the quality of energy supply when none of the advanced technologies, like large-scale storage, hydropower, nuclear power, can be relied on to balance power systems in underdeveloped areas. [jacome2019power](#reference)
-* Purchases should be ahead of prosumptions. [shugan2000advance](#reference) The real-time incentives from spot markets are hard to catch, because not only the current signals can hardly reveal any information about future, but also prosumers need time to adapt their activities to fit traded quantities. [kirschen2000factoring](#reference)
+* Purchases should be ahead of deliveries [prasad2011advance](#reference), because the spot selling season is infinitely small.
+The real-time incentives from spot markets are hard to catch, because not only the current signals can hardly reveal any information about future, but also prosumers need time to adapt their activities to fit traded quantities. [kirschen2000factoring](#reference)
 * Transactions can be instantaneous because some prosumers arrive randomly and may demand liquidity. [foucault2013market](#reference) Also, some would like to trade for long periods covering many trading units to save the trouble from making decisions regarding few units but in high frequency.
 * The market is thick enough but not congested, so prosumers do not have to search or bargain.
 In other words, the market is liquid enough for prosumers to lower transaction costs.
 * The number of statistics for decision making is as low as possible but different assets can be distinguished based on those statistics.